 - Sleeve for the Power Switch (which also holds the Data Exchange Indicator LED) had come loose - Another common and not at all surprising problem given that this plastic bezel is held in place with a couple of dobs of Hot Glue.
 A couple of mounting screws would have avoided this issue ... some fresh Hot Glue will however quickly fix it again.

-- Dead Battery for the System Memory - Given that the CR2032 Lithium Battery (same as those found in most PCs) was only ever expected to last 5 years at most, it's amazing that the U-220 that I now have was still functional at all.
+- Dead Battery for the System Memory - Given that the CR2032 Lithium Battery (same as those found in most PCs) was only ever expected to last 5 years at best, it's amazing that the U-220 that I now have was still functional at all.

 The dead battery issue is mentioned here only because the basic System Data (includes factory defaults) could have been stored in a non-volatile ROM chip for only a modest additional per unit cost.